python/typeshed/CONTRIBUTING.md

 ### Using stubgen

-Mypy includes a tool called [stubgen](https://github.com/python/mypy/blob/master/mypy/stubgen.py) that you can use as a starting point for your stubs.
+Mypy includes a tool called [stubgen](https://mypy.readthedocs.io/en/latest/stubgen.html) that auto-generates stubs for Python and C modules using static analysis, Sphinx docs, and runtime introspection.
+It can be used to get a starting point for your stubs.
 Note that this generator is currently unable to determine most argument and return types and omits them or uses ``Any`` in their place.
-Fill out the types that you know.
+Fill out manually the types that you know.

 ### Stub file coding style